-\paragraph{Sensitivity analysis on the number of clusters} We conduct ablation study on the number of clusters for clustering on the feature embedding space to obtain bias pseudo-attributes on the CelebA dataset.
-We set \textit{gender} as the bias attribute and evaluate the unbiased accuracy with several target attributes.
-Figure~\ref{fig:abl_k} presents that the results are stable over a wide range of the number of clusters, which is almost saturated when $K \geq 4$.
+\paragraph{Sensitivity analysis on the number of clusters} We conduct ablation study on the number of groups for clustering on the feature embedding space to obtain bias pseudo-attributes on the CelebA dataset.
+We set \textit{gender} as the bias attribute and evaluate the unbiased accuracies for several target attributes.
+Figure~\ref{fig:abl_k} presents that the results are stable over a wide range of the number of clusters and the accuracy is saturated when $K \geq 4$.

-\paragraph{Feature visualization} Figure~\ref{fig:feature_emb} illustrates the t-SNE visualization of instance embeddings using baseline (left) and ours (right) on the CelebA dataset with hair color (\textit{blond hair}) classification.
-Plus (+) and circle ($\CIRCLE$) marker types denote heavy makeup and no-makeup of the target attribute, respectively, while blue and orange colors indicate female and male of the bias attribute, respectively.
-We observe that our model helps to confuse the examples on the feature embedding space among different groups within the same class, which is desirable for debiasing.
+\paragraph{Feature visualization} Figure~\ref{fig:feature_emb} illustrates the t-SNE results of instance embeddings for the baseline model (left) and ours (right) on the CelebA dataset for the \textit{blond hair} attribute classification, where we visualize only negative (\textit{blond hair = false}) examples for an effective visualization.
+Blue and orange colors indicate values---female and male, respectively---of the bias attribute, \textit{gender}.
+We observe that our model helps to mix the examples in different groups within the same class, which is desirable for debiasing.